Snakes & Bees

 - Keep walkways clear of brush.

 For more information, please contact the Scottsdale Fire Department at 480-312-8000.

 "A Field Guide to Amphibians and Reptiles of Maricopa County" is available through the Arizona Game and Fish.
 Visit www.azgfd.gov for more information.

 Swarming is the process by which a new honey bee colony is formed when the queen bee leaves the colony with a large group of worker bees.
-In the prime swarm, about 60% of the worker bees leave the original hive location with the old queen.
-This swarm can contain thousands to tens of thousands of bees.
 Swarming is mainly a spring phenomenon, usually within a two- or three-week period depending on the locale, but occasional swarms can happen throughout the producing season.

 Africanized bees are characterized by far greater defensiveness than European honey bees.
-They are more likely to attack a perceived threat and, when they do so, attack relentlessly and in larger numbers.
 Also, they have been known to pursue a perceived threat for a distance of well over 1640 feet.
-This aggressively protective behavior, termed hyper-defensive behavior by scientists, has earned them the nickname "killer bees.”
+This aggressively protective behavior has earned them the nickname "killer bees.”